Heavy-HTTP/web-client-connector/ReadMe.md

-### Web Client Connector
+# Web Client Connector

 This library is part of the Heavy HTTP project.
 If you are new to Heavy HTTP it is recommended to go through the [Heavy HTTP documentation](https://github.com/Heavy-HTTP/.github/blob/main/profile/Readme.md) first.

-Web HTTP Client is an extension of the default HTTP Client that is used in the web application (browsers).
-Web HTTP Client extends the [XMLHTTPRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) and [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) (Fetch is not supported yet).
-For all the HTTP communication the extended Web HTTP Client is exposed via the same interface.
-Because of this pattern, regardless of the HTTP client wrapper library (Axios, Node Fetch etc) that is used in the application, Web Client can perform its magic.
+ Web Client Connector is the Heavy HTTP Client Connector for web applications.
+And it is an extension of the default HTTP Client that is used in browsers.
+Web Client Connector extends the [XMLHTTPRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) and [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) (Fetch is not supported yet).
+For all the HTTP communication, the extended Web HTTP Client Connector is exposed via the same interface.
+Because of this pattern, regardless of the HTTP client wrapper library (Axios, Node Fetch etc) that is used in the application, Web Client Connector can perform its magic.

 #### Looking under the hood
-At the initialization of the request Heavy HTTP Client performs the following operations
+At the initialization of the request Web Client Connector performs the following operations
 1. Identify the type of the payload and estimate the size of the payload.
 2. If the size of the payload is beyond the configured threshold shift to the Heavy HTTP Transporter to continue the communication.
 If not proceed with the existing communication pattern.
 3. Provide the seamless experience of HTTP client to the HTTP Client wrapper library.

-When receiving the response Heavy HTTP Client performs the following operations
+When receiving the response Web Client Connector performs the following operations
 1. Check whether the response is a Heavy Response or not.
 2. If it's a Heavy Response then shift to the Heavy HTTP Transporter to fetch the data.
 Otherwise, proceed with the existing communication pattern.
 3. Provide the seamless experience of HTTP client to the HTTP Client wrapper library.

-To learn more about the full communication protocol please refer [Heavy HTTP Communication Protocol](https://github.com/Heavy-HTTP/.github/blob/main/profile/Readme.md#heavy-http-communication-protocol).
+To learn more about the full communication protocol please refer to [Heavy HTTP Communication Protocol](https://github.com/Heavy-HTTP/.github/blob/main/profile/Readme.md#heavy-http-communication-protocol).

-To learn more about HTTP transporter please refer [Heavy HTTP Transporter](https://github.com/Heavy-HTTP/.github/blob/main/profile/Readme.md#heavy-http-transporter).
+To learn more about HTTP Transporter please refer to [Heavy HTTP Transporter](https://github.com/Heavy-HTTP/transporters).

 ### Seamless Experience in XHR Libraries